VysotskiVadim/VysotskiVadim.blog/_posts/2019-09-15-generic-programming.markdown

 }
 ```

-There are 2 entities `Cat` and `Dog` which are `Animal`, there are also components `AnimalDoctor` and `DoctorDolittle` which uses entities as generic parameter.
+There are 2 regular classes: `Cat` and `Dog` which are `Animal`, and there are also generic classes `AnimalDoctor` and `DoctorDolittle` which uses animals as generic parameter.

-Term **Variance** refers to how components which uses different entities as generic parameters relates to each other.
+Term **Variance** refers to how generic classes which use different generic parameters relates to each other.

-For example can I use list of `Dog` as a list of `Animal`?
+So **Varience** answers question like: Can I use list of `Dog` as a list of `Animal`?
 ```java
 List<Animals> animals = new ArrayList<Dog>();
 ```